AqwamCreates/DataPredict/docs/API/Models/NeuralNetwork.md

 ### Parameters:

-* layerNumber: The layer that you wish to change properties on.
+* layerNumber: The layer to retrieve its properties.

 * property: The property to be changed.
 The options available are: